Coming Back Home, From Mind to Hand

 Mixed media installation (plywood & MDF construction, single-channel video, sculptures, block-printing matters, still images.
 78” x 78” x 90”)

-Picture frames with baby photos.
-Each photo has a QR code that viewers can scan to see a corresponding recreation
+Each baby picture frame has a QR code that viewers can scan to see a corresponding recreation